Szymon-Kozak/BashBook/Part2/README.md

 ## 🔍 Getting Started

-Kick-off by directing to the `Server` directory containing the scripts.
+Start by directing to the `Server` directory containing the scripts.
 Boot the server with `./server.sh`.
 To interact, open another terminal, ensure you're in the project directory, and then initiate `./client.sh [id]`, replacing `[id]` with a user name.